pfehrmann/ML-Example-Steps/README.md

 You should use an IDE.
 I suggest using Pycharm, for me it is one of the best Python IDEs.
 To get the code either
-- clone the project, so yu have the latest version or
+- clone the project, so you have the latest and completed version or
-- download the respective release, unzip it
+- download the respective release and unzip it

 Then open this cloned or unzipped folder with Pycharm, see [here](https://www.jetbrains.com/help/pycharm/opening-reopening-and-closing-projects.html) for details on opening projects with Pycharm.
 In Pycharm you may have to add the newly created conda environment.